David Haslam (conductor): Northern songs

 Over the years, Haslam has written more than 100 arrangements of northern songs, verses, and narrations.
 In 1988, he recorded his 1st set of orchestrations of Northern Songs with Sir Thomas Allen, Sheila Armstrong & the Northern Sinfonia orchestra & chorus.
 Since then he has recorded a second set and made a DVD featuring his Newcastle Overture and performances of his Songs of Northumbria sung by Sir Thomas Allen and Sheila Armstrong with the EPO in Durham Cathedral.

 The recording of all the Field Piano Concertos, with Haslam, the NSO, and pianist Benjamin Frith, was praised by the critics.

 English Philharmonic Orchestra

-He and his partner Annamaria McCool left the NSO and formed the English Philharmonic Orchestra, a professional orchestra and ensemble that performs in the north of England.
-McCool is the Administrator and Haslam is the Principal Conductor and Artistic Director.
+He and his partner Annamaria McCool left the NSO and formed the English Philharmonic Orchestra, a professional orchestra and ensemble that performs in northern England.
+McCool is the Administrator, and Haslam is the Principal Conductor and Artistic Director.